 Likelihood score: E* (unproven but suspected cause of clinically apparent liver injury).

 The mechanism of injury accounting for serum enzyme elevations during deferiprone therapy is not known.
 Deferiprone is metabolized in the liver largely by glucuronidation to a more water soluble complex with subsequent urinary excretion.

 Outcome and Management

 Serum aminotransferase elevations above 5 times the upper limit of normal (if confirmed) should lead to dose reduction or temporary cessation.
-Deferiprone has not been implicated in cases of acute liver failure, chronic hepatitis or vanishing bile duct syndrome.
+Deferiprone has not been implicated in cases of severe hepatitis, acute liver failure, chronic hepatitis or vanishing bile duct syndrome.
+Despite this, the product label recommends monitoring of serum ALT levels during treatment and interuption if levels are persistently elevated.
 There does not appear to be cross reactivity in risk for hepatic injury between deferiprone and other iron chelators including deferoxamine and deferasirox.